-Alash is a trio of master throat singers (xöömeizhi) from Tuva, a tiny republic in the heart of Central Asia.
-The ancient art of throat singing (xöömei), a remarkable technique for singing multiple pitches at the same time, developed among the nomadic herdsmen of this region.
-Alash remains grounded in this tradition while expanding its musical vocabulary with the subtle infusion of modern influences into their music.
+Alash is a quartet of master throat singers (xöömeizhi) from Tuva, a tiny republic in the heart of Central Asia.
+The ancient art of throat singing (xöömei) developed among the nomadic herdsmen of this region.
+Alash remains grounded in this tradition while expanding its musical vocabulary with new ideas from the West.

-Alash first toured the U.S. under the sponsorship of the Open World Leadership program of the Library of Congress and the National Endowment for the Arts.
-Since then they have returned many times, to the delight of American audiences.
+Alash in America: Alash’s inaugural U.S. tour was sponsored in 2006 by the Open World Leadership program of the Library of Congress and the National Endowment for the Arts.
+Since then, they have returned to tour extensively, playing to enthusiastic audiences and presenting workshops to eager students of all ages.
 The Washington Post described their music as “utterly stunning,” quipping that after the performance “audience members picked their jaws up off the floor.”